Sure, you can rattle off Too $hort, Angela Davis, and Jack London.

-Moonlight star Mahershala Ali won his first Academy Award for best supporting actor Sunday night.
-Also known as Remy Danton in House of Cards and Cottonmouth in Luke Cage, Ali was born in Oakland, raised in Hayward, and attended St. Mary's College of California.
+Academy Award winner Mahershala Ali won the Golden Globe Sunday night for best supporting actor in Green Book.
+Ali was born in Oakland, raised in Hayward, and attended St. Mary's College of California.
 We love you, Remy Danton!

 Can you believe this young hottie was walking around Piedmont in the '50s?
 Though born in San Francisco in 1930, the Eastwoods settled in Piedmont where Clint was supposed to attend Piedmont Junior High School.
 Shortly before school started, however, the born troublemaker rode his bike on the school's new sports field and tore up the wet turf.
 As a consequence, he was asked not to enroll that fall.
 Instead, The Man With No Name attended Oakland Technical High School.